lukelbd/ncparallel/README.md

 * `-k`: If passed, temporary files are not deleted.

 The first positional argument is the script or command written as you would type it into the command line -- for example, `script.sh`, `'python myscript.py'`, or `'ncap2 -s "math-goes-here"'` (note that the command must be surrounded by quotation marks if it consists of more than one word).
-The second and third arguments are the input and output file names.
+The second and third arguments are the final input and output file names.
 <!-- The command must accept two positional arguments: An input file name, and an output file name. -->

 For an input file named `input.nc` and output file named `output.nc`, parallel processing is achieved as follows: